-JAKARTA, thumb Indonesia — Environmentalists on Saturday praised Burger King’s decision to stop buying palm oil from an Indonesian company accused of destroying rainforests.
+JAKARTA, Indonesia — Environmentalists on Saturday praised Burger King’s decision to stop buying palm oil from an Indonesian company accused of destroying rainforests.

 The U.S. hamburger chain giant — which recently sealed a deal to sell itself for $3.26 billion to 3G Capital — said Friday that it was canceling its contract with PT Sinar Mas Agro Resources and Technology over concerns it had not adopted sustainable farming practices.

-It cited an independent audit that found the company’s plantations had violated several regulations, generic including planting in some peatland swamps and secondary forests.
+It cited an independent audit that found the company’s plantations had violated several regulations, including planting in some peatland swamps and secondary forests.

-“These practices are inconsistent with our corporate responsibility commitments, medical ” Burger King said in a statement on Facebook as it joined a growing list of multinationals that have broken ties with Sinar Mas.
+“These practices are inconsistent with our corporate responsibility commitments, ” Burger King said in a statement on Facebook as it joined a growing list of multinationals that have broken ties with Sinar Mas.

 Burger King did not say what its alternate source of palm oil — used for frying — would be.

 The environmental group Greenpeace, which has accused Sinar Mas companies of tearing down forests that are home to orangutans and other endangered species, welcomed the move.